ChanithaAbey/AI-Agent-for-Stock-Prediction/README.md

 # AI Agent for Stock Prediction and Analysis

-An AI Agent for stock data analysis, news rerieval, and prediction; powered by yfinance, GroqCloud, Llama and TheNewsAPI.
+An AI Agent for stock data analysis, news rerieval, and prediction; powered by Yahoo Finance, GroqCloud, Llama and TheNewsAPI.

 ## Features